-Following a successful installation of ESU LokSound in the NAR GP-9 locomotive in 2014, work is underway to re-equip the fleet with ESU LokSound.
+Following a successful installation of ESU LokSound in the NAR GP-9 locomotive in 2014, work began to re-equip the existing fleet and all new locomotives with ESU LokSound.

 I wish to thank my friends Jeff Briggs of Briggs Models (www.briggsmodels.ca) who painted and weathered the locomotives, and Dave MacKinnon of Details N Scale who installed the decoders and lights.
 For further information on Dave's digital services, I invite you to visit his website at www.detailsnscale.com .